What You should be aware of drinking

 Alcohol is often used as a social lubricant in various social settings.
 Drinking is legal in Singapore if you are 18 and above.
 Even though alcohol is legal and socially accepted, there are risks and problems associated with continued drinking.

 When you are intoxicated, you put yourself and others at some risk.
 Your judgement is impaired and gait unsteady.
 If you drive under the influence of alcohol, there is a risk of getting into a (fatal) car accident.
 You might experience drug-induced blackout where you are unable to remember what happened during the night.
 You need your friends or the pub owner to fill you in the blanks.
-During a blackout, you are unable to control your emotions and judgement.
-You might end up in fights, engage in casual (unprotected) sex, or engage in sexual harassment or rape.
+When intoxicated, the ability to regulate emotions and behaviour is affected.
+Your judgement might be impaired.
+The tendency to end up in fights, engage in risky activities like casual (unprotected) sex, or finding yourself in compromising situations, like engage in sexual harassment or rape, greatly increased.

 Binge drinking is defined as 4 or more standard alcoholic drink on one occasion for women, and 5 or more for men.
 A binge drinker can consume a huge amount alcohol in a short period of time.
 Once the binge starts, the session can last for a few days.
 During the binge, you might suffer from alcohol-induced blackouts and make risky decisions.